 - Interactions – Facebook’s algorithm sees engagement (likes, comments, shares) as proof of quality.
-To capture the attention of its users and keep them on the platform, Facebook promotes content that already is successful among their online connections.
+To capture the attention of its users and keep them on the Facebook app, the platform promotes content that already is successful among their online connections.

 2. Instagram’s Social Media Algorithm in 2022